danevandyck/danevandyck/resume.md

 replace tape as a backup software target.
 The Whitewater filesystem was transactional, supporting rollback on failure or unplanned shutdown.
 Memory arena management for caching and consistent garbage collection were primary concepts, as was deduplication.
-Most of my time was spent fixing bugs and addressing performance problems.
+My primary responsibilities were addressing bugs and performance problems.

 _reduction of transaction log replay time in the event of a crash_